isomerpages/moe-pasirrissec/_signature-programmes/National Digital Literacy Programme (NDLP).md

 for more details on this programme.</p>
 <h4>PDLP Student Device Information Kit</h4>
 <p>Please refer to the Information Kit below for additional details regarding
-device contractor information, device insurance, warranty, and other relevant matters.</p>
+device contractor information, device insurance, warranty and other relevant matters.</p>
 <table>
 <tbody>